 To assemble:

-- Place banana cake on a flat work surface.
-Or directly in the serving platter.
+- Place the banana cake on a flat work surface.
+Or directly on the serving platter.

-- With a spoon, or piping bag if you want a nicer edge, spread the dulce de leche to cover the cake.
+- With a spoon (or piping bag if you want nicer edges), spread the dulce de leche to cover the cake.

 - Whip the cold cream with sugar and cream cheese to fairly firm peaks, and spoon it over dulce de leche.